retooth2/xenharmlib/doc/quickstart.rst

     1

-Pitches are bound to their tuning, but you can easily map pitches of one tuning to another by the :meth:`~xenharmlib.core.pitch.Pitch.retune` method.
+Pitches are bound to their tuning, but you can easily map pitches of one tuning to another by the :meth:`~xenharmlib.core.freq_repr.FreqRepr.retune_closest` method.
 This takes the frequency of the pitch and finds the pitch with the closest frequency in another tuning.
-For example if you are accustomed to a standard western tuning and just started your journey into microtonality you might be interested in finding the 12 pitches of a western octave that you are already familiar with:
+For example if you are accustomed to a standard western tuning and just started your journey into microtonality you might be interested in finding the 12 pitches of a western octave that you are already familiar with in a different system:

 .. testcode::